Mathics3/mathics-omnibus/README.rst

 |Pypi Installs| |Latest Version| |Supported Python Versions|

-Mathics is a general-purpose computer algebra system (CAS).
+Mathics3 is a general-purpose computer algebra system (CAS).
 It is an open-source alternative to Mathematica.
 It is free both as in "freedom" and as in "free beer".

-`Mathics <https://mathics.org>`_ consists of a number of separable components so that those pieces that are desired can be used without the burden of dependencies of the other parts.
+`Mathics3 <https://mathics.org>`_ consists of a number of separable components so that those pieces that are desired can be used without the burden of dependencies of the other parts.

 For example if you are interested in just running a command-line interface, you might not be interested in having Django and what that entails and vice versa.
 If you are just interested in the computational library, there is no need for either the Web parts or the command-line library parts.